lukeswitz/SwiftyZeroMQ5/Documentation/Manual.md

 * In your target's settings, please click on the **+** button under the **Embedded Binaries** section and add `SwiftyZeroMQ.framework`.
 In case it does not show up in the list, please close and reopen the project in Xcode.
-* Add `import SwiftyZeroMQ` in your code to test it.
+* Add `import SwiftyZeroMQ5` in your code to test it.
 * Happy hacking :)

 ### CocoaPods